-Denitool in Murfreesboro, TN is a distributor for these Swiss made miniature inserted tip carbide tool holders.
+Denitool in Murfreesboro, TN is a distributor for these Swiss-made miniature inserted tip carbide tool holders.
 Sized appropriately for Sherline tools, they offer IC boring bars that will go into holes as small as 1/4″.
-They also offer a variety of insert orientations including ones that allow you to go in and face of the back side of an undercut.
+They also offer a variety of insert orientations including ones that allow you to go in and face of the backside of an undercut.
 Their website offers quite a bit of information at www.denitool.com.
-You would need to make or buy a reduction bushing to be able to hold these smaller diameter holders in you Sherline 7600 3/8″ IC tool post.
+You would need to make or buy a reduction bushing to be able to hold these smaller diameter holders in your Sherline 7600 3/8″ IC tool post.

 Plans and Projects You Can Build